what's covered in this article

 Free Samples and ‘Try one Box’ from JFJ

 So that you can gain a better idea of the appearance of different finishes, we provide free samples of our boards.
 However we like to remind customers that due to natural variation in colour, tone and grain, the small samples of board cannot 100% accurately represent the overall look of the floor – no two real wood boards are the same!

-We understand that choosing a flooring range is a huge commitment, and that it can be difficult to envisage exactly what your flooring will look like from photographs and small samples.
-To help to remedy this problem, we offer our customers the options to ‘Try one box first’ – a unique system that allows you to order just the one box of flooring, so that you can be 100% sure that the range you’ve chosen suits your property for making the big commitment of a full order.
-We offer free postage within the UK mainland, however this box is non-returnable.
-We also offer free samples of Treatex hardwax for you to try, ensuring that you get the finish that you’ve always wanted.
+Whether it’s a pre-treated or untreated wood flooring you’re considering, we understand that choosing a floor is a huge commitment and it can be difficult to envisage exactly what your flooring will look like from photographs and small samples.
+To help to remedy this problem, with many of our products we offer our customers the options to ‘Try one box first’ – a unique system that allows you to order just the one box of flooring, so that you can be 100% sure that the range you’ve chosen suits your property for making the commitment of a full order.
+With this, we offer free postage to the majority of the UK (some postcodes do incur charges) however this box is non-returnable.
+We also offer free sample pots of Treatex oils for you to try, ensuring that you get the perfect finish for both your tastes and requirements.
 For more information on any of the above or if you wish to take advantage of these offers contact us today by calling 01598 740197 or email firstname.lastname@example.org.